tezos/tezos-mirror/docs/quebec/consensus.rst

    * - ``ATTESTING_REWARD_PER_SLOT``
      - ``attesting_reward / CONSENSUS_COMMITTEE_SIZE`` = 0.000761 tez

-The above list of protocol parameters is a subset of the :ref:`protocol constants <protocol_constants_qena>`.
+The above list of protocol parameters is a subset of the :ref:`protocol constants <protocol_constants_quebec>`.

 Further External Resources
 --------------------------